cs1302uga/cs1302-tutorials/web/http.rst

 classes and interfaces that understand HTTP.
 It enables Java programs to access web content without worrying about the low-level details of the data exchange we described earlier.
-In this reading, we are going to focus on these three classes:
+In this reading, we are going to focus on these three types:

 ==============================  =============================================================
 Class                           Description